 Christ's crown of thorns is believed to have been made from this plant.
 An ornamental shrub with small flowers that grow in small clusters, Christ's thorn should be placed in a container as it spreads easily.

 But I am like an olive tree flourishing in the house of God; I trust in God's unfailing love for ever and ever.
 Psalm 52:8

 The olive branch is often used to symbolize peace and brotherhood and is mentioned many times in the Bible: Zechariah 4:3, Deuteronomy 33:24 Job 29:6 and Job 15:33.
-A small evergreen tree with brilliant yellow flowers and light green foliage it is said to have come to the United States with the Franciscan fathers.
+A small evergreen tree with brilliant yellow flowers and light green foliage, it is said common olive came to the United States with the Franciscan fathers.

 The people of Israel called the bread manna.
 It was white like coriander seed and tasted like wafers made with honey.
 Exodus 16:31